 Attacks and damaging abilities slow targets hit for a few seconds.
 Attacks against enemies slowed by Frost Shot deal bonus damage.
 Ashe's critical strikes do not deal extra damage.
 Instead, they increase Frost Shot's slow.

-Ashe does not do the best in terms of damage, but is great in terms of crowd control and helping your team kill the enemies.
+Ashe does not have the best damage out, but is great in terms of crowd control and helping your team kill enemies.

 While Ranger's Focus is not active, Ashe stores 2 Focus.
 Attacks grant an additional stack of Focus (up to 6).
 Stacks fall off one at a time.
 When activating Ranger's Focus, for the next few seconds attacks consume a stack of Focus to fire with increased attack speed and barrage the target with a flurry of arrows for increased damage.

-Ranger's Focus does a lot of damage when stacked up 6 times (the max) so keep this in mind.
+Ranger's Focus does a lot of single-target damage when stacked up 6 times so most of the time you want to wait until the ability is fully stacked before activating it.
 Also, Ranger's Focus is an auto-attack reset.
 Practice auto-attacking, using the 1st ability, then auto-attacking again.
-You can do a lot of damage in a short amount of time.
+With this, you can do a lot of damage in a short amount of time.

 Ashe fires 5 arrows in a cone, dealing physical damage and slowing the enemies.
-Minions and monsters can block the arrows so keep that in mind, and enemies can block multiple arrows, but only take damage once.
+Be careful when using Volley as minions and monsters can block the arrows.
+Enemies can block multiple arrows as well but only take damage once.

-In the early levels, Volley is not that big but you can use it during the laning phase to harass, but as you level the ability up, the area of effect becomes massive and a great tool to poke down the enemies.
+In the early levels, Volley is not that big but you can still use it during the laning phase to poke the enemies.
+As you level up the ability, the area of effect becomes larger and it's a great tool to poke down the enemies.